-However, many succulents are hard to propagate by seed and the results can be unreliable.
+However, many succulents are hard to propagate from seed and the results can be unreliable.
 But given the succulents ability to grow a whole new plant from cuttings or leaves, is it possible to propagate succulents from flower stalks?

 Let’s have a look at which plants could potentially give you a whole new plant from a flower stalk based on our many years of experience and experimentation.

 We found that succulents with robust, thick flower stalks are more likely to produce a new plant when planted like a cutting.
-For instance Echeveria Agavoides species nearly all have thin flower stalks that we don’t think can be propagated this way.
+For instance Echeveria Agavoides species mostly have thin flower stalks that we don’t think can be propagated this way.
 Echeveria Pulvinata species (the hairy Echeverias), on the other hand, are more likely to grow a new plant from their thicker flower stalk.
 Here are some succulents we have successfully propagated using flowers.

 When a stalk is planted, it will start growing taller and eventually burst into flower.
-Most Echeveria pulvinatas will also start growing whole new plants at the base of the stalk.
-This takes a little while and usually happens after the flower stalk sends roots and them starts fading away.
+Most Echeveria pulvinata will also start growing new plants at the base of the stalk.
+This takes a little while and usually happens after the flower stalk sends roots and then starts drying out.

 We’ve had success with the Painted Lady, Bella Rogue and Maruba Benitsukasa.
 The Flower stalks at an early stage can be easily confused with offsets and are much thicker than other succulents flower stalks.